Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Automatic Classification for Support-Giving Comments

 Inspired by \citet{akiti2020contextual}'s work, we fine-tune the comment-level representations obtained from our base models using a Masked Language Model (LM) and unlabeled comment dataset.
 A primary objective of the LM is to predict what the masked word is given the context words surrounding a mask token.
 This process is intended to help our language models generalize better on new examples.
 For this task, we train the Masked LM for 2 epochs with the default hyperparameters.

 We initially train four models: one pair of our baseline models (BERT and RoBERTa) with cost-sensitive learning, and another pair without cost-sensitive learning.
 We then generate an ensemble model by combining the outputs of the baseline models using a weighted-average ensembling method.
 In the ensemble model, pretrained weights are loaded prior to training.
 That is, we retrain BERT and RoBERTa simultaneously based on the aggregated predictions.
+We use 90 percent of the data for training/validation and 10 percent of the data for testing.
+We apply a stratified sampling method to maintain a class distribution of the original dataset.

 \textbf{Hyperparameters} For our baselines of Task 1, we finetune BERT base and RoBERTa base models for 3 epochs with a maximum sequence length of 50 and a batch size of 16 for predicting each label separately.
 We finetune the model with a learning rate of \(2 \times 1e-5\), a weight decay of \(1 \times 1e-5\), and 30 steps for warm-up.
-We use Adam optimizer with max grad norm set to 0.1.
+We use Adam optimizer with the max grad norm set to 0.1.
+Early stopping is also employed to avoid overfitting on the training set.

 Prior research suggests that adjusting weights based on performance is preferable to simply utilizing the class proportions of the training set \cite{madabushi2020cost, ling2008cost}.
 Hence, for cost-sensitive classification, we experimented with different sets of weight values (ranging from 1.5 to 10) for the minority class.
 The best performing weight combination was 1 and 1.5 for the majority and the minority class, respectively.
-Likewise, weights for the ensemble model was tested thoroughly and set to [0.8, 0.2].
+Likewise, weights for the ensemble model were tested thoroughly and set to [0.8, 0.2].